walidelnozahy/cloud/docs/testing.md

     items: [
       {
         id: "123456",
-        name: "Something to do",
+        name: "Something to do"
-      },
+      }
-    ],
+    ]
   });
 });
 ```

 And that's it!
 You can use the same techniques to add more test cases, such as changing the `status=all` query string parameter, and testing other methods like `POST` and `DELETE`.

-Check out Jest's [Getting Started Guide](https://jestjs.io/docs/getting-started){:target="\_blank"} to learn more about writing tests with the Jest framework.
+Check out Jest's [Getting Started Guide](https://jestjs.io/docs/getting-started) to learn more about writing tests with the Jest framework.

 [Our to-do example application](https://github.com/serverless/cloud/tree/main/examples/default) also includes tests that you can use as a starting point.